 Working on myself has shown me many truths about myself.
 I know I am not perfect.
 I have a lot of work to do on myself.
 And truthfully we all do.
 We just have to be willing and ready to do so.
 Not everyone is ready.
 And that is ok.
 That is their journey.
 Each day I strive to be a better person than I was yesterday.
 I have come so far in my healing, my development, and life, within the past year.
 I look forward to where next year, and five years from now will take.

 I am glad I took those first steps to change my life.
 I can’t imagine my life any other way now.

 This past Monday I had the opportunity to once again be a part of a crystal bowl meditation, Halo Wellness in Marlton, NJ, while I provided Reiki on those who were a part of this meditation.
-The bowls were being played by my friend, Beth, and it was a wonderful turnout.
-We had 13 people involved.
-Which was a lot of Reiki to be channeling.
-Naturally I was exhausted afterward and the day after as well.
+The bowls were being played by my good friend, Beth.

 I’ve mentioned before my love for the crystal bowls and how much they have helped my healing journey.
 They have helped me clear out so much from my energy body, aura, and even my chakras.
 They have been so instrumental in helping me open up more and be able to step fully into my own power.
 I still have ways to go with my healing, but know I am on the right track.
 So to be able to be part of a meditation with them has been an incredible experience for me.